gsscoder/gsscoder.github.io/_posts/2020-01-10-bootstrapping-the-third-blog.md

 I used to have a [Blogger](https://www.blogger.com/) blog for years.
 It was my first blog, I had few projects on **CodePlex** (_now dismissed_) and used it mainly to notify updates.
 In that _glorious_ days was born a project that you may know if you're a **.NET developer**.
 The project is [Command Line Parser library](https://github.com/commandlineparser/commandline), at the moment hosted inside a [GitHub](https://github.com/) organization.

 The second blog, like this one, was created using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
 I admit things weren't easy like today, and with much ordinary work to do, I was too lazy to post articles.

+This was bootstrapped in minutes forking from [Jekyll Now](https://github.com/barryclark/jekyll-now) repository.

 Anyway I've reposted articoles from second blog: